IgorOsa/rsschool-tasks-JS2020Q3/presentation/transcript.md

 For the beginning, a little bit of terminology.

 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
-JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.
+JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using different encription algorithms (RSA or ECDSA).

 In simple words, JWT is just a string in the following format